Many or all companies we feature compensate us. Compensation and editorial

 Minimum credit score640, but 720+ is advised

-How does Figure calculator your home equity?
+How does Figure calculate your home equity?

 Your home’s value determines how much you can borrow with a Figure HELOC.
 Because Figure uses your home as collateral, the loan-to-value ratio (LTV), calculated by dividing your current mortgage balance by your home’s appraised value, is a major factor.

 To determine how much you can borrow, Figure calculates your combined LTV (CLTV) by adding the desired HELOC amount to your current mortgage balance and dividing it by your home’s appraised value.
-Figure typically lends up to a 95% CLTV, but qualifying for this higher range requires a strong credit score, significant income, and assets.
+Figure typically lends up to an 85% CLTV, but qualifying for this higher range requires a strong credit score, significant income, and assets.
 For most borrowers, Figure suggests having at least 30% equity in your home and a CLTV below 80%.

 Example